Read the Big News

 This is usually the starting point for many people’s research.
-This involves surfing to sites like ESPN, FOX Sports and Sports Illustrated to get all of the latest news.
-That could include injuries, general trends, analysis and much more.
+Involving surfing sites like ESPN, FOX Sports, and Sports Illustrated to get the latest news.
+That could include injuries, general trends, analysis, and much more.
 Remember, these sites employ insiders who closely follow sports and specific teams.
 You’ll want to hear their reports and information before placing your bets.

-While you’re there – on a site like ESPN – you’ll want to take into account the stats that they offer.
+While you’re there – on a site like ESPN – you’ll want to consider the stats that they offer.
 It’s the basic stuff, but it’s important.
 For example: is a team on a winning streak right now?
-How they perform at home compared to on the road?
+How do they perform at home compared to on the road?
 How does a team perform against its division mates versus teams outside?
 All of that information is quite useful.

 Incorporate Analytical Stats

-It’s a lot to digest but these types of advanced stats give you additional information to handicap a game.
-You might decide to scrap it and still go with instinct, but more often than note, taking into account certain advances stats will help you be a better handicapper.
+It’s a lot to digest, but these types of advanced stats give you additional information to handicap a game.
+You might decide to scrap it and still go with instinct, but more often than not, taking into account certain advanced stats will help you be a better handicapper.

 Digest Some Betting Stats

-From traditional stats, to advanced stats, to betting stats.
-Remember, the name of the game isn’t to win a World Series right.
+From traditional stats, to advanced stats, to betting stats, remember, the name of the game isn’t to win a World Series, right?
 It’s to win bets.
-That being the case, you’ll want to tap into some sports betting stats and trends to see how a team performs.
-For example: the Golden State Warriors won 73 games last season but being so dominant, they faced tons of big spreads.
+That being the case, you’ll want to tap into some sports betting stats, read the current odds and trends to see how a team performs.
+For example, the Golden State Warriors won 73 games last season but being so dominant; they faced a lot of big spreads.
 How did they fare as a favorite of 9.5-12 points?
 They went 34-7 on the road, but how many of those games did they cover the spread?
 What about when they faced strong defensive teams?

-Lastly, a good way to make sure that you’ve done your homework is to chat about the games with someone else.
-Whether it’s a friend that also bets or members of a forum, it’s very useful to go over what you see in the lines, where you see the edge and how you’ve come to that conclusion.
+Lastly, an excellent way to ensure that you’ve done your homework is to chat about the games with someone else.
+Whether it’s a friend that also bets or members of a forum, it’s beneficial to go over what you see in the lines, where you see the edge, and how you’ve come to that conclusion.
 It’s possible you missed something or someone you respect simply sees the game differently.
-If you go it alone, you won’t get that feedback.
+If you go at it alone, you won’t get that feedback.